blocksds/sdk/docs/content/docs/guides/updating_guide.md

 git config --global --unset url.https://codeberg.org/blocksds/.insteadOf
 ```

+### Upgrading to BlocksDS 1.22.3

+- In previous versions, `__aeabi_read_tp()` showed an error message when it was
+  used while the CPU is in IRQ mode, but only in debug builds.
+This could have
+  caused hard-to-detect bugs in projects that never do a debug build, so the
+  error message is now active always.

 ### Upgrading to BlocksDS 1.22.1

 - When `read(stdin, ...)` is used to do a blocking read, it updates the keyboard